nvd-ros/testing-task/README.md

 - **kubectl** – command-line tool for interacting with Kubernetes
 - **Minikube** – installed

-If you run the script as `root` user, the script installs docker or podman, depends on `--driver` option.

 Minikube / Helm / kubectl – If not present, `bootstrap.sh` will install them into the `bin/` directory in the repository root by default, so **no sudo privileges are required**.
 Use to see more: